 Sign Up for a Class

-NAMI Family-to-Family will begin this spring.
-Space is limited and advanced registration is required.
-To join the upcoming class, please contact our HelpLine at (410) 435-2600.
+NAMI Family-to-Family will be offered in the summer of 2017.
+To join an interest list for upcoming classes, please contact our HelpLine at (410) 435-2600.

 NAMI Basics is a free, 6-week education program for parents and family caregivers of children and teens who are experiencing mental health issues.
 You’ll learn the facts about mental health conditions and how best to support your child at home, at school and when they’re getting medical care.